Skip to main content

 Do I need to take the Chemistry Placement Exam?

 The Chemistry Placement Exam is not required by the department.
 It is there as a tool for you to help aid in your decision on which chemistry course to start out in.
+The Chemistry placement exam will NOT clear you from any pre-prerequisites for any of our Chemistry classes.
+You can also opt out of doing the CHEM placement exam if you just want to follow the course recommended for your MATH placement.

 You do not need to take the placement exam if: